-The net borrowing requirement for capital expenditure is shown in Appendix A. In 2014/2015 it is £10m.
+The net borrowing requirement for capital expenditure is shown in Appendix A. In 2015/2016 it is £28m.
 Cash flows and PWLB rates will be monitored to determine the appropriate time to borrow and term of the loans to be taken.
 Estimates of the likely rates for different terms are shown at Appendix B. Short-term rates are expected to be lower but this must be balanced against the risk of having to re-finance at an earlier date.

-Comparison of gross and net debt positions at year end 2012/13 2013/14 2014/15 2015/16 2016/17
+Comparison of gross and net debt positions at year end 2013/14 2014/15 2015/16 2016/17 2017/18

 Actual Estimate Estimate Estimate Estimate

 £'000 £'000 £'000 £'000 £'000

-Actual external debt (gross) 422 450 460 489 509
+Actual external debt (gross) 446 452 480 505 544

-Cash Balances 6 5 5 5 5
+Cash Balances 9 5 5 5 5

-Net Debt 428 455 465 494 514
+Net Debt 437 447 475 500 539

-- As at 31 January 2014 the Council had a difference between gross debt and net debt of £8.9m. - The general aim of this treasury management strategy is to maintain the difference between the two debt levels over the next three years in order to reduce the credit risk incurred by holding investments.
-However, measures taken in the last year have already reduced substantially the level of credit risk so another factor which will be carefully considered is the difference between borrowing rates and investment rates to ensure the Council obtains value for money once an appropriate level of risk management has been attained to ensure the security of its investments.

-Against this background caution will be adopted with the 2014/2015 treasury operations.
-The Director of Corporate Services will monitor the interest rate market and adopt a pragmatic approach to changing circumstances, reporting any decisions to the Policy and Resources Committee.
+- As at 31 January 2015 the Council had a difference between gross debt and net debt of £9.0m - The general aim of this treasury management strategy is to maintain the difference between the two debt levels over the next three years in order to reduce the credit risk incurred by holding investments.
+However, measures taken in the last year have already reduced substantially the level of credit risk so another factor which will be carefully considered is the difference between borrowing rates and investment rates to ensure the Council obtains value for money once an appropriate level of risk management has been attained to ensure the security of its investments. - Against this background and the risks within the economic forecast, caution will be adopted with the 2015/16 treasury operations.
+The Director of Corporate Services will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances, reporting the outcome of any decisions to the Policy and Resources Committee.